HenrikStiernstedt/Sing/README.md

 * [ ] Revelation of lyrics in time with the song.
 Good for when you want to preform live, want everyone to follow along but not spoil the whole song until you get there.

+* [ ] A public list of all songs, so each user can check them out beforhand.

 ## SingMaster GUI

 * [ ] New public sing board and song display.